 Radiation Therapy and Breast Cancer

 Common after a mastectomy, this treatment uses radiation to destroy cancer cells.
 Radiation therapy can be used to kill any cancer cells remaining after surgery, to reduce tumour size before surgery (neoadjuvant) or to relieve pain in cases of metastatic cancer.
-It can reduce the risk of recurrence by 50%.

 ● Changes in breast size and shape

 ● Red, dry or itchy skin

 ● Impaired cardiac function

 ● Lung inflammation

 Studies are underway to reduce radiation doses without affecting the therapy’s effectiveness and to identify which patients actually benefit from the treatment.
 For example, radiation therapy can be unnecessary in older patients with tumours that are at a low risk of recurrence.
 Various techniques are being studied (hypofractionated radiotherapy, partial breast irradiation and intraoperative radiotherapy).